 Anyone can be the victim of a racist or religious hate incident.
 For example, someone may wrongly target a person because they believe they belong to a particular racial group, or someone may be targeted because of their partner’s religion.

 Citizens Advice provides further information on racist and religious hate incidents and hate crime.
+Some examples of hate incidents include:

 • Verbal abuse like name-calling and offensive jokes